 Be creative with marketing

-Marketing is another expense that new business owners regularly underestimate.
-Google Adwords and Facebook ads are not cheap, especially if you have a limited budget.
+Marketing is another expense that new business owners regularly underestimate when starting out.
+Google Ads and Facebook ads are not cheap, especially if you have a limited budget.
 If there is increased competition for your keywords, you might find that your advertising spend will go up despite traffic staying the same as the cost of ads on these platforms are based on how competitive the keywords are.

 How do you marketing on the cheap?

-If you are not desperate for certain equipment, finding it second hand equipment from a business that is closing down might be a good idea if you’re on a budget.
-Getting furniture and other non mechanical appliances are great as there is no risk of it breaking down due to wear and tear.
-Mechanical equipment and electrical appliances have a higher risk of breaking down but if they’re at a large discount, it may be worthwhile.
+If you are not desperate for certain equipment, finding it second-hand equipment from a business that is closing down might be a good idea if you’re on a budget.
+Getting furniture and other non-mechanical appliances are great as there is a lower risk of it breaking down due to wear and tear.
+Mechanical equipment and electrical appliances have a higher risk of breaking down but if they’re at a large discount, it may be worthwhile if you’re starting a new business on a budget.
 You can usually find them here and there on Facebook marketplace/dedicated groups, Gumtree and eBay.